-Useful life - years
+Asset Useful life - years

-5
+Computer hardware 5

-3
+Computer software 3

-3
+Decorations 3

-10
+Furniture and equipment 10

 Amortization is charged half-year in the year of acquisition.

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the year.
 Actual results could differ from those estimates.